How to Close a Credit Card Permanently?

 Please note that closing a credit card account can decrease the credit history and influence the credit utilization ratio.

 Make records of all the correspondences and other affirmations regarding the card closure.
+Also, check if there are any penalties or charges associated with closing the card.

 Conclusion